-To ensure that English Learners succeed academically.
+To ensure that ELs succeed academically

 - Develop students’ English fluency in speaking, listening, reading and writing.

-To provide students acquiring English equal access to the core curriculum.
+To provide students acquiring English equal access to the core curriculum

-- Cluster students to provide appropriate instruction.
+- Group students within classrooms to provide appropriate differentiated instruction.

-- Provide primary language support at the center schools.
+- Provide primary language support when feasible.